kimbente/massconserving_aerosols/README.md

 # Mass-conserving aerosol microphysics

-Quick-and-dirty one-day experiments to check if we can leverage a reformulation of the grid-cell-wise mass conservation problem that let's us apply a NN with soft-max output layer as the aerosol emulation model, while **guaranteeing non-negativity as well as mass conservation**.
+Quick-and-dirty three-day experiments to check if we can leverage a reformulation of the grid-cell-wise mass conservation problem that let's us apply a NN with soft-max output layer (i.e. a transition matrix) as the aerosol emulation model, while **guaranteeing non-negativity as well as mass conservation**.

 The tendency $R^2$ score reported in [the paper](https://arxiv.org/pdf/2207.11786) is 77.1% (0.77; average over all 4 aerosol species).

-With very limited training and no conditioning on location or time we already a mean $R^2$ of 0.945 and the following $R^2$ scores per aerosol species on the provided test data sets:
+With very limited training and no conditioning on location or time we achive a mean $R^2$ of 0.945 and the following $R^2$ scores per aerosol species on the provided test data sets, however this was not using tendencies but x (at t = 0) and y (at t = 1).
 - SO4: 0.849
 - BC: 0.973
 - OC (not California...): 0.963
 - DU: 0.997

-Each epoch trains over all 5 M training points.

 However, the tendency $R^2$ is still high as tendencies are small.

-We now rather parameterise the transition matrix!
-The rows of the transition matrix are here parameterised with softmax outputs!

 These results can be reporduced by running *main_notebook.ipynb*

+## These were my ideas:

+All ideas rely on **hard-constraining** the problem directly, which requires building a model for ever species.
+- **Transition matrix**
+    - Estimating an n_classes x n_classes transition matrix where we can use row-wise softmax outputs to ensure that all mass is conserved.
+    - Then the transition proprotions (not quite probabilities here) are applied to the absolute masses at t = 0 via multiplication, to get the transitioning masses (tendendies) while ensuring non-negativity.
+(If a "mode" is mass 0, multiplying anything by it will still yield zero.)
+    - The tendencies are very small compared to the total mass, particularly for SO4, which is why - even with stabilising the transition matrix parameterision which a strong diagonal self-transition bias, it might have issues in this case.
+Let's run some experiments.
+    - This requires a zero preserving transformation of the input, so that non-negativity can be guaranteed.
+Arcsin might be better than log (while clamping negative values as they technically are not allowed.)
+    - Technically this is the more elegant method as both constraints are met by deisgn.
+However we need to make it work with the correct transformations.
+Parsimony is key.
+    - We take the total and relative input explicitly so the network can use both information as input.
+    - One output of the network is used to scale the ouput tendencies properly.
+    - We leverage additional variables to get better predictions.

+- **Predicting mass conserving tendencies** (old approach)
+    - By predicting a tendency vector that adds to zero we can preserve mass.
+    - This can be achieved my using any output (or a softmax output because it has a known mean (1/length)), subtracting the (known) mean so we get a zero-mean vector which is **mass conserving**.
+However with non-linear transformations applied to the output, like arcsin(), this is not straightforward.
+    - To achieve **non-negativity**, we can apply a linear scaling to the tendency vector in the last step.
+Using the OG input scale, we can determine what scaling factor is needed to satisfy the constraint.
+In the worst case the vector is multiplied by 0.
+Linear scaling does not distort the property.

+Design decisions:
+- Transformations (really important here!)
+    - log - does not preserve zero, and is not even defined for zero.
+    - arcsinh - preserve zero and is thus preferrable
+- target
+    - tendencies (i.e. deltas) or totals
+    - deltas are very small in relation to totals, so to get any learning signal we should rather estimate the tendencies (and to compare to the work we are building on.)
+    - scales

 ## Original paper